jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 ```

 # Conclusions
+ST presents a particular set of challenges that must be addressed.
+Unless one wants to work in an artificial academic
+setting, one should take into account audio segmentation, which is not a trivial matter.
+Using the right tools
+can address these issues and make your life easier, while at the same time ensuring that you are running a
+realistic evaluation.
+High quality segmentation can be obtained with SHAS,
+and hypothesis re-segmentation is easy to apply with `stream_resegment`.

 ## Appendix A: System choice and further improvements {#ap1}
 Note that there are also End-to-End ST models
 that skip the ASR step and produce the translation from the original audio.
 At the time of writing this post,
-their performance is
+their quality performance is
 on-par with the cascaded ASR+MT approach, so that is why I elected to use the classical approach.

-The LS ASR system used in this posts is not the best when it comes to transcribing parliamentary speeches, but I selected
+The LS ASR system used in this post is not the best when it comes to transcribing parliamentary speeches, but I selected
-it because there is no overlap between the training and test data.
+it because there is no overlap between the training data and the Europarl-ST test data.
 Additional fine-tuning with in-domain data (Europarl-ST)
 train, or decoding with an in-domain LM would probably improve transcription quality substantially.

 Unfortunately, the M2M model has been trained